dougeby/IntuneDocs/intune/intune-management-extension.md

 The Intune management extension synchronizes to Intune once every hour.
 After you assign the policy to the Azure AD groups, the PowerShell script is run and the run results are reported.

 ## Monitor run status for PowerShell scripts
-There are two ways to monitor the run status for PowerShell scripts.

-### Monitor scripts in the Azure portal
 You can monitor the run status of PowerShell scripts for users and devices in the Azure portal.
 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.